microsoft/playwright/docs/selectors.md

 Text engine finds an element that contains a text node with the passed text.
 For example, `page.click('text=Login')` clicks on a login button, and `page.waitForSelector('"lazy loaded text")` waits for the `"lazy loaded text"` to appear in the page.

 - By default, the match is case-insensitive, ignores leading/trailing whitespace and searches for a substring.
 This means `text= Login` matches `<button>Button loGIN (click me)</button>`.
-- Text body can be escaped with double quotes for precise matching, insisting on exact match, including specified whitespace and case.
+- Text body can be escaped with single or double quotes for precise matching, insisting on exact match, including specified whitespace and case.
 This means `text="Login "` will only match `<button>Login </button>` with exactly one space after "Login".
+Quoted text follows the usual escaping rules, e.g. use `\"` to escape double quote in a double-quoted string: `text="foo\"bar"`.
 - Text body can also be a JavaScript-like regex wrapped in `/` symbols.
 This means `text=/^\\s*Login$/i` will match `<button> loGIN</button>` with any number of spaces before "Login" and no spaces after.
 - Input elements of the type `button` and `submit` are rendered with their value as text, and text engine finds them.
 For example, `text=Login` matches `<input type=button value="Login">`.

-Malformed selector starting with `"` is assumed to be a text selector.
+Malformed selector surrounded with quotes (either `"` or `'`) is assumed to be a text selector.
 For example, Playwright converts `page.click('"Login"')` to `page.click('text="Login"')`.

 `text` engine open pierces shadow roots similarly to `css`, while `text:light` does not.
 Text engine first searches for elements in the light dom in the iteration order, and then recursively inside open shadow roots in the iteration order.
 It does not search inside closed shadow roots or iframes.